 UTM QA Checker

 This is the structural QA gate inside the Shortlinkfix tools workflow.
-Clean naming upstream in the UTM Naming Generator, assemble one-off links in the UTM Builder or governed batches in Bulk UTMs, run the automated inspection here, then test live paths in the Redirect Checker before launch.
+Inside the broader UTM tracking system, this page follows the naming conventions, taxonomy design, and UTM Naming Template rather than replacing them.
+Set the rule upstream, assemble one-off links in the UTM Builder or governed batches in Bulk UTMs, then run the automated inspection here before you test live paths in the Redirect Checker.

 Catch missing required UTMs, malformed URLs, duplicate parameters, and unsafe protocol problems before anyone ships the link.